“One penny may seem to you a very insignificant thing, but it is the small seed from which fortunes spring.”

 - Net operating income (NOI) is calculated by subtracting operating expenses (excluding the mortgage) from income.

-- Capitalization rate measures the return or profit on investment by dividing NOI by property value.
+- Capitalization rate measures the return or profit on investment by dividing NOI by current property value.

-- Cash flow is the money remaining at the end of each month after the rent has been collected and all of the bills have been paid.
+- Cash flow is the money remaining at the end of each month after the rent has been collected and all of the bills (including any mortgages) have been paid.

-- Cash-on-cash return compares the cash received each year to the amount of cash invested.
+- Cash-on-cash return compares the net amount of cash received each year to the amount of cash currently invested.

 Of course, keeping accurate track of every expense helps a real estate investor to claim every possible tax deduction to keep more profit instead of unnecessarily giving money to the government.